praslnx8/DroidWizard/README.md

 Kickstarter MVP framework for android projects

+We appreciate developers to be part of the active development community for the DroidWizard framework

 # **Views**
 #### _CoreFragment_
 Every Fragments should extend CoreFragment<CP extends CorePresenter> and implement respective callback